 Executive Severance Pay Plan.
 The Compensation Committee recognizes that, as with all publicly-traded corporations, there exists the possibility of a change in control of Rayonier and that the uncertainty created by that possibility could result in the loss or distraction of senior executives, to the detriment of Rayonier and our shareholders.
-The Executive Severance Pay Plan, referred to in this discussion as the "Executive Plan," reflects the Compensation Committee's view that it is critical to encourage executive retention and that the continued attention and dedication of our senior executives be fostered, notwithstanding the possibility, threat, rumor or occurrence of a change in control of Rayonier.
+The Executive Severance Pay Plan, referred to in this discussion as the "Executive Plan," reflects the Compensation Committee's view that it is critical to encourage executive retention and that the continued attention and dedication of our senior executives should be fostered, notwithstanding the possibility, threat, rumor or occurrence of a change in control of Rayonier.
 In addition, the Executive Plan is intended to align executive and shareholder interests by enabling executives to consider corporate transactions that may be in the best interests of our shareholders and other constituents without undue financial concern over whether the transaction would jeopardize the executives' own employment.

 The Executive Plan achieves these objectives by providing benefits to eligible executives designated by the Compensation Committee, which currently include all of our named executive officers, in the event of a change in control of the Company.
 Any benefits payable require a "double-trigger," meaning in addition to a change in control, the executive must be involuntarily terminated (other than "for cause") or resign for "good reason" before any payments or benefits are triggered.
-If the executive is involuntarily terminated (other than "for cause") or resign for "good reason" before any payments or benefits are triggered.
 If the executive is involuntarily terminated (other than "for cause") or resigns for "good reason" within 24 months of the change in control, he or she will be entitled to enhanced severance benefits, which depend on the executive's status as a Tier I or Tier II executive.
 The Executive Plan has no excise tax gross-up provision.
 The Executive Plan includes a best net benefit provision, which provides eligible executives with the greater of (1) the full benefit, with the executive personally responsible for paying the excise tax, or (2) a capped benefit, with the amount reduced just below the threshold for triggering the excise tax.
 The Compensation Committee reviews the Executive Plan annually and retains the discretion to terminate the Executive Plan, or to include or exclude any executive, including any named executive officer, at any time prior to a change in control.
-As of December 31, 2019, Messrs.
-Nunes, McHugh, Corr and Long are included as Tier I executives, and Mr. Bridwell is included as a Tier II executive.
+As of December 31, 2020, Messrs.
+Nunes, McHugh and Long are included as Tier I executives, and Messrs.
+Rogers and Bridwell are included as Tier II executives.

-The potential payments under the Executive Plan are calculated in the "Potential Payments upon Termination or Change in Control" table on page 32.
+The potential payments under the Executive Plan are calculated in the "Potential Payments upon Termination or Change in Control" table on page 34.